lizmat/articles/5to6-typing.md

 [previously discussed](https://opensource.com/article/18/9/signatures-perl-6)
 in this series of articles.

-So what are the (subtle) differences of subroutine visibility between Perl 5 and Perl 6?
+So what are the (subtle) differences in subroutine visibility between Perl 5 and Perl 6?

 Visibility of subroutines